What does it take to be great?

 Fletcher was now his sworn enemy.
 A genuine enemy out to destroy his target at all costs.

 Andrew could not simply improv his way through a planned arrangement.
-The music insiders had their sights locked on the failure that was Andrew Neiman, prepared to blacklist his ass for eternity.
+The music industry insiders had their sights locked on the failure that was Andrew Neiman, prepared to blacklist his name for eternity.

 Neiman was ready to submit to his enemy.
-Accept the fact that he was destroyed.
+Accept the fact that he was about to be destroyed.

 Or so Fletcher thought.